-Dropping a class after the drop/add period is considered a withdrawal.
-You may withdraw from a course after the add/drop period, but you will not be eligible for a tuition refund and will receive a "W" grade for the course.
-If you wish to withdraw from a course, you can use your Falconet account until the last date to withdraw.
-You will not be withdrawn from a class simply because you stop attending it.
-The withdrawal deadline date is published in the College Academic Calendar.
-Students who remain enrolled in courses after the withdrawal date will be assigned a final grade for the course from the faculty member.
-Withdrawals are counted as an attempt for a course.
-Below are links about state regulations associated with withdrawals, grade forgiveness and the repeat of a course.
+WITHDRAWING FROM A COURSEDropping a class after the drop/add period has ended is considered a Withdrawal.
+You may withdraw from a course after the add/drop period has ended with no grade penalty, however, you will not be eligible for a tuition refund and must still pay any outstanding balances owed to the college.
+You will receive a "W" grade for the course when you withdraw.
+If you wish to withdraw from a course, you must do so by the withdraw deadline that is published in the college Academic Calendar for that semester.
+This can be done via your MyDaytonaState student portal.
+Withdrawals are counted as an attempt for a course, please refer to information below regarding maximum attempts.
+Students who remain enrolled in courses after the withdrawal deadline has ended will be assigned a final grade in the course from the faculty member.

 Students who no longer want to attend class:

-- Must withdraw by the deadline for the semester (published in the academic calendar).
+- Must drop or withdraw by the published deadline for the semester on the Academic Calendar.